 The perpetually relevant “2 Minutes To Midnight” with its machine gun riffage and warning/lament of nuclear conflict, came next, taking us back to the Live After Death era in all its sparkling fury.

-The rest of the show was a grand whirlwind of career representation and re-visitation Some albums were completely overlooked, but the gracious crowd minded not a whit, and the band were intent on delivering, nailing each performance like the shrewd veterans they are.
-Bruce had little time for banter, and there was no encore, Iron Maiden performing straight through for nearly two hours.
-Murray and Smith played off of each other as if they were at a stalemate of a chess match, trading solos as brilliantly as they always have and at times even more so while founder Steve Harris proved that he is the premiere heavy metal bass-slinger, his dexterity and prowess on the thick strings remaining unmatched, his custom of barking lyrics back to onlookers still hypnotizing and spine-tingling.
-There’s been some disagreement as to whether or not jovial third guitarist Janick Gers still belongs in the band, Iron Maiden choosing to keep him onboard when Bruce Dickinson and Adrian Smith returned to the fold two decades ago this year after an exile, but upon watching him hold his own on songs such as the hauntingly seminal death penalty ode “Hallowed Be Thy Name,” I will say that he does, despite being one of those detractors for a while.
+The rest of the show was a grand whirlwind of career representation and re-visitation.
+Some albums were completely overlooked, but the gracious crowd minded not a whit, and the band were intent on delivering and nailing each performance like the shrewd veterans they are.
+Bruce had little time for banter, and there was no encore, Iron Maiden performing straight through for two amazing hours.
+Murray and Smith played off of each other as if they were at a stalemate in a chess match, trading solos as brilliantly as ever and at times even more so while founder Steve Harris proved that he is the premiere heavy metal bass-slinger, his dexterity and prowess on the thick strings continuing to be unmatched, his smile-cracking custom of barking lyrics back at the audience still hypnotizing and spine-tingling.
+There’s been some disagreement as to whether or not jovial third guitarist Janick Gers belongs in the band, Iron Maiden choosing to keep him onboard when Bruce Dickinson and Adrian Smith returned to the fold two decades ago this year after a period of exile, but upon watching him hold his own on songs such as the hauntingly seminal death penalty ode “Hallowed Be Thy Name,” I will say that he does, despite being one of those detractors for a while.
 Think Angus Young meets David Lee Roth.
-The man can shoot like Blackmore with a Gatlin when he chooses so.
+The man can sharpshoot like prime Blackmore when he chooses so.
 The chops are there.

-A sextet of jolly, gifted, well-read, middle-aged English gentlemen and their undead, immortal, other-dimensional avatar are having the times of their lives as they wave the flag for the NWOBHM movement that begat them, be it in North America or the rest of the planet.
-Be sure to catch their mighty, supernatural spectacle of myth, melody, magic, and war while they’re still plying their sacred, chosen trade.
+A sextet of jolly, gifted, well-read, middle-aged English gentlemen and their undead, immortal, other-dimensional avatar are having the time of their lives as they wave the flag for the NWOBHM movement that begat them, be it in North America or the rest of the planet.
+Be sure to catch their mighty, supernatural spectacle of myth, melody, magic, and might while they’re still plying their sacred, chosen trade.

 Immaterial of the amount of hours and miles you’ve logged following them since their 1975 inception, now is the time to see Iron Maiden.
 1985 is no longer the year that they peaked.
 2019 is.
-And so shall be 2020…and so on and so forth, Memnoch willing.
+And so will be 2020…and so on and so forth, Memnoch willing.

 Iron Maiden are showing every other metal band how it is done just as they did in 2005 at Ozzfest and in 2010 in support of The Final Frontier record.
 Yes, this was ashamedly only my third encounter with Iron Maiden in concert.

-Even I am wistful as I compose this memoir considering that I may never see them again.
+Even I myself am wistful as I compose this memoir considering that I may never see them again.
 If the gods are kind, I’ll have at least one more evening with Iron Maiden before they call it a career.

 “I ain’t into heavy metal, but I’ll tell ya what.
 You guys stick together.
 Yinz all love your bands and don’t go to concerts just to be seen and be stupid.
-I like workin’ these shows.”-An usher at PPG Paints Arena overheard as fans filed out of the venue after the concert finished.
+I like workin’ these shows.”-An usher at PPG Paints Arena overheard as fans filed out of the venue after the show finished.